gazebosim/docs/ros_installation.md

 The Gazebo team usually backport and release new versions of each of the supported Gazebo releases and libraries (i.e: bumping `gz-sim 7.0.0` to gz-sim `7.1.0`).
-These updates are hosted first in the osrfoundation repository.
+These updates are hosted first in the packages.osrfoundation.org repository.
 The ROS repository syncs from the osrfoundation repository frequently but versions can be different.